CGFS93/Cryptocurrencies/README.md

 ## Results
-After preprocessing and cleaning phase there is a total of 532 tradable cryptocurrencies.
-<br><br>

 ### Clustering Cryptocurrencies using K-Means - Elbow Curve
 The output of this analysis is unknown so unsupervised machine learning is utilized to identify clusters for cryptocurrencies.\